Market Analysis · Layout v2

 How should I interpret the 3% probability?

-What would move this market most dramatically?
+What events would most rapidly move this market?

-Is liquidity sufficient for meaningful position sizes?
+Is the liquidity good enough for a meaningful position?

 Bottom line